Riyas-Noushad/C3-Partner-Portal/docs/Welcome-View.md

 # Welcome View
 * You can use your C3 URL to access the portal.
-Open the browser & navigate to the portal, you will be redirected to the welcome view of the C3 portal.
+Open the browser & navigate to the portal using C3 URL, you will be redirected to the welcome view of the C3 portal.
 <img src="/images/Welcome-View.png">

 * C3 is supporting multiple languages.
 The current available languages are English(en-US), Spanish(es) and Taiwanese(tw).
 You can select any of them(The default one is English).